mostafavilabuw/SAGEnet/script/train_model/README.md

-This directory contains code to train p-SAGE-net.
+This directory contains code to train p-SAGE-net on personal sequence and expression.

 ## training_experiment_sh_scripts
 - Contains scripts to train p-SAGE-net models with different combinations of hyperparameters.
 Each calls `run_train_model.sh`.